ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 `docker image rm $(docker image ls -q)`

 This command assumes you are using a bash (or compatible) shell.
-If you happen to be using another shell such as csh or tcsh, this command will fail and you should instead wrap the docker image ls -q part of the command in “backticks”, e.g. "`docker image ls -q`"
+If you happen to be using another shell such as csh or tcsh, this command will fail and you should instead wrap the docker image ls -q part of the command in “backticks”, e.g. ``docker image ls -q``

 ### More interaction with Docker